jtrangel/advent_of_code/README.md

 Make sure you have docker daemon via docker desktop available.

-This command composes the environment whilst rebuilding the image to account for any changes.
+The first command builds the image, names it "python-env" using the Dockerfile in the current directory(.).
+The next command then composes the environment, builds the container,  and then runs it.

 ```
+docker build -t python-env .

-docker compose up --build
+docker compose up
 ```

 Afterwards, open the container using VScode Dev Containers.
 By default, the app directory will be `/root`.
 Change it by accessing the container configuration file.
 Refer to this (forum)[https://stackoverflow.com/questions/63962060/visual-studio-code-remote-containers-change-default-root-directory]